luisadha/weapon-url-opener/README.md

 Congratulations your script to be read by ZTME-Toolbox

 # Compability
-- ztmexluis v1.2 (This project moved into ztme-toolbox)
+- Termux
 - Termux:Widget
-- (Run the script) jalankan skripnya.

 # Recomendation script downloader
 * AK500.sh (termux-url-opener)
-* ztme-toolbox

-  or your options
+* ztme-toolbox (termux-url-opener) receiver or your options

 # Author